 Patrolman Apro left the Mt.
 Healthy Police Department in 1961 to become the personnel director for American Can Company, later the Metal Specialty Company.
 At the end of 1965 he joined the Cincinnati Time Recorder as its personnel director.
-To keep his hand in law enforcement, on May 7, 1962, he joined the Hamilton County Sheriff's Office as a Special Deputy and served in the Colerain/Springfield Townships Auxiliary.
+To keep his hand in law enforcement, he joined the Hamilton County Sheriff's Office as a Special Deputy.
 Additionally, he served again on the Young Funeral Home ambulance.

-In 1968, he resigned from the Hamilton County Sheriff's Office on December 4, 1968 and joined the North College Hill Police Department as a parttime Patrolman.
+In 1968, he resigned from the Hamilton County Sheriff's Office and joined the North College Hill Police Department as a parttime Patrolman.